 Your wedding seating chart is your guests’ map to your reception space.
 While your first priority should be making it clear, readable and easy to understand, you also want to make it into a piece of art (after all, it’s going to be front and center when your guests arrive).
 We’ve rounded up creative wedding seating chart displays for all of the most popular wedding themes to make finding your dream design easier than sorting out who will sit where.

-Here are wedding seating chart ideas for every style of celebration.
+Here are creative wedding seating chart displays for every style of celebration.

 Got your wedding inspiration from Urban Outfitters and Anthropologie?
 Well, it sounds like you’re throwing a bohemian wedding celebration.
 For this, we suggest prettying up your wedding seating chart with a healthy dose of greenery, copper, and feathers.
 If you want to take yours to the next level, we suggest working some macrame into your design, too.

-If you’re searching for an elegant way to show off your wedding seating chart, this is it.
+If you’re searching for an elegant wedding seating chart display, this is it.
 A metallic arched folding screen decked out with candles, greenery, flowers and calligraphy cards works flawlessly for this wedding theme.
 Can’t find an exact replica?
 No biggie.
 If you spend some time hunting through vintage stores, flea markets and estate sales - you may be able to find something similar or equally amazing.